aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 ##### Moving Nodes
-In order to translate a node, we use the same ray calculation from picking.
+In order to translate a node, we use the same ray calculation we used for picking.
 We pass the ray that represents the current mouse location in to the scene's
 `move` function.
 The new location of the Node should be on the ray.
 In order to determine where on the ray to place the Node, we need to know the Node's distance from the camera.
 Since we stored the Node's location and distance
 from the camera when it was selected (in the `pick` function), we can use that data here.